deepaktwr/BitFrames/README.md

 ```xml
 frame:minFrameWidth
 ```
-the minimum width to the image in the frame(howevere it'll calculate it as per other images and their dimentions)
+the minimum width of the image in the frame(howevere it'll calculate it as per other images and their dimensions)

 ```xml
 frame:minFrameHeight